Skip to Content

 We collect information about you when you access our services online, by phone or in writing.
 We only collect the information that you give us consensually, and will not use your information for any purpose other than your interaction with us.

-Any personal data you give us will be transferred to our contacts database, where it will be stored until such time as you ask us to remove it.
-Our contacts database is E-Tapestry who are a certified member of Privacy Shield – a link to their privacy statement is here.
+Any personal data you give us will be held on our contacts database, where it will be stored until such time as you ask us to remove it.
+Our contacts database is Beacon, who are based in the United Kingdom – a link to their privacy statement is here.

 When you browse our website, we use Google Analytics to collect general traffic data.
 We use this information to monitor and evaluate the effectiveness of our website and how popular certain news articles are.
 Google Analytics only collects IP addresses which are not personally identifiable.
 You can read their privacy statement here